Etherfiend/NeovimConfigFor42/README.md

 ```

 ```
-2 - restart neovim and run `:PackerSync` to ensure it is installed.
+2 - restart neovim and run `:PackerSync` to install/update.

 3 - run `:checkhealth` to check the plugin status.